atomjump/atomjumpcom-content-only/messaging-user-guide.md

 Within the app, tap the <span class="notranslate">‘Pair with AtomJump.com’</span> button, or for a private server, tap the <span class="notranslate">‘Pair with a Private Server’</span> button and paste in your private server address.

 You should be asked to sign in, and you can create an account, or enter an existing account.
-If this is completed, the browser should show that you have associated your app with your email address, and the app itself should say <span class="notranslate">‘Listening for Messages’</span>.
+If this is completed, the browser should show that you have associated your app with your email address, and the starter app itself should say <span class="notranslate">‘Listening for Messages’</span>.

 <img src="http://atomjump.org/wp/wp-content/uploads/2017/01/messaging-pair-2-2.jpg">